(Redirected from Clarence Rowland)

 Rowland began his managerial career in the minors in 1903 with the Dubuque Shamrocks.
 After managing various teams in the Three-I League from 1911 to 1914, he was hired by Charles Comiskey on December 17th, 1914, to lead the White Sox.
 After finishing third in his first season at the helm, in 1915 and second in 1916, Chicago won 100 games in 1917 to capture the American League pennant.
 The club went on to defeat the New York Giants in six games to win the World Series, a feat a Chicago team would not accomplish again for nearly 90 years.

 After a losing season with the White Sox in 1918, Rowland was let go by the team.
 He returned to the minors as manager and part owner of the Milwaukee Brewers in 1919.
 Following a two-year stint as skipper of the Columbus Senators, he was an AL umpire from 1923 to 1927.
-He managed the Nashville Volunteers for part of 192] and next scouted for the Cincinnati Reds for two years.
-After serving as skipper of the Reading Keystones, he was a Chicago Cubs scout from 1933 to 1941
+He managed the Nashville Volunteers for part of 1928 and next scouted for the Cincinnati Reds for two years.
+After buying the Reading Keystones fromthe Chicago Cubs in December 1930 and serving as skipper, he was a Cubs' scout from 1933 to 1941.

 Rowland was then General Manager of the Los Angeles Angels and was named Minor League Executive of the Year in 1943.
 Next, he was president of the Pacific Coast League from 1944 to 1954, during which time he pushed for the American and National Leagues to recognize the circuit as a third major league.
 After that, he was vice president of the Cubs in 1954 through 1955 and 1959.